Updated May 2018

-While it is not illegal for a campaign to help you apply for a vote-by-mail ballot, your vote is secret and you should not let anyone handle your ballot after it has been completed.
-If you want to vote by mail, and you want to be sure your ballot is turned in properly, you can obtain a ballot by filling out the California Vote By Mail Application or the application printed on your sample ballot pamphlet and returning it to your local election official.
+It is not illegal for a campaign to help you apply for a vote-by-mail ballot.
+If you want to apply for one on your own, you can fill out the California Vote By Mail Application or the application printed on your county voter information guide and return it to your county elections official.
 You can also contact your county elections official to see if your county allows you to apply by telephone.

-Once you have received and voted your ballot, if you don't think it will arrive at your county elections office in time to be counted, you or an authorized person may take it to any polling place in your county on Election Day.
-Please pay close attention to deadlines and, under no circumstances, permit any campaign workers to handle your ballot or fill in your choices.
-Be sure to refuse any offer to return your ballot for you.
-If they do offer to do so, you should report them to our Election Fraud Investigation Unit at (916) 657-2166 and to your county elections official immediately.
-(Elections Code sections 3017, 18371, 18403, 18577)
+Once you have received your ballot, under no circumstances permit any campaign workers to fill in your choices or attempt to influence the way you vote.
+If they attempt do so, you should report them to our Election Fraud Investigation Unit at (916) 657-2166 and to your county elections official immediately.
+(Elections Code §§ 18371, 18403, 18577)

 My co-worker does not have any health problems and has plenty of time to vote on her way to or from the office, yet, she always votes by mail.
 I thought you had to have some legitimate excuse or health problem to be able to vote by mail.
 Can she do that?

 Yes, she can.
 Voters do not need to provide a reason when requesting a vote-by-mail ballot or when registering as a permanent vote-by-mail voter.
-(Elections Code section 3003)
+(Elections Code § 3003)

 One of the campaigns came door to door with blank vote-by-mail application forms.
 The person even offered to help me fill my form out and return it for me.
 Part of the form was already filled out in my name.
 It looked like a computer had generated a form for all of us who are registered on this street.
 Can they do that?

-Portions of the vote-by-mail application form may be pre-printed, but you must personally fill in the address where you want the ballot sent and sign it yourself.
+Portions of the vote-by-mail application form may be pre-printed, but you must personally fill in the address where you want the ballot sent and the name of the political party, if you choose one, and you sign it yourself.
 The application must also conspicuously state that you have the right to return the application to your local election official directly.
 Campaigns may collect and return completed applications on your behalf, but they must do so within 3 days or prior to the deadline for applying for the vote-by-mail ballot.
-(Elections Code sections 3006, 3008, 18402)
+(Elections Code §§ 3006, 3008, 18402)

 Somebody told me I could get a vote-by-mail ballot sent to me over the Internet.
 I think it could open the doors for a lot of people to illegally vote.
 Can this be true?

-While you cannot get a vote-by-mail ballot sent to you over the Internet, some county elections officials allow you to request a vote-by-mail ballot on their website or over the phone and have it sent to your home.
-You may also request a vote-by-mail ballot by sending the elections official a signed request or by completing the California Vote By Mail Application or the form found in your sample ballot and mailing it to your county elections official.
+Some county elections officials allow you to request a vote-by-mail ballot on their website or over the phone and have it sent to your home.
+You may also request a vote-by-mail ballot by sending your county elections official a signed request or by completing the California Vote By Mail Application or the form found in your voter information guide and mailing it to your county elections official.
 You can also contact your county elections official to see if your county allows you to apply by telephone.

 My neighbor’s husband applied for a vote-by-mail ballot and then suddenly died four days before the election.
 Their son told me that his mom voted and returned the ballot for her late husband in his honor and memory because she knew how he was going to vote.
 Is this legal?